mrxiaohe/RobustStats.jl/README.md

 #### `stein1`, `stein2`: Two steps of Stein's method

 These are undocumented.
-If you know what this means, please contact the maintainers.
+If you know what this means and can help us, please contact the maintainers.

     julia> stein1(x, 1)
     41